-If you practise QiGong, you might be well aware of the internal (physiological and spiritual) effects of your practise and probably even be able to follow and even cultivate the flow of Qi inside and outside your body.
-If you are at such level of mastery, you may not have many questions regarding how to better your practice.
+If you practise QiGong, you might be well aware of the internal (physiological and spiritual) effects of your practice and probably even be able to follow and even cultivate the flow of Qi inside and outside your body.
+If you are at such level of mastery, you may not have any questions regarding how to better your practice.

 But if your QiGong is more like a regular physical or spiritual exercise you are looking to improve, the seven simple and unconventional steps outlined below, might be of the greatest benefit.
 You may have read or otherwise received some advice on how to improve your form, how to move smoothly and feel the energy inside, etc.

 Without trying to repeat what was already written and said multiple times, the below list will try and fill in some gaps: Some of these methods might strike you as not directly related to QiGong, yet they will offer enormous improvements to your everyday QiGong exercise.

 What do you practice QiGong for?

 Broad as a concept QiGong is, its applications are equally extensive.
 QiGong includes breathing, meditation and exercise techniques, on a higher level even medicine, healing, nutrition, and many more areas of holistic health and well-being.
 QiGong could be practised sitting (or in any still position), in movement, it can be a form of meditation or exercise, you can do Qigong for spiritual advancement, enlightenment, or simply physical health and longevity.
 Whatever your goals, both your body and spirit will benefit from regular QiGong practice and if you do any form of moving QiGong exercise, applying the below steps to your practice will see immediate improvements in your results.
 Not only will these steps be applicable to the traditional form of BaDuanJin, but to almost any form or style of QiGong you may practise, so keep on reading.

 Practise your stances every day, even outside of QiGong